About

 Frequently Asked Questions

-Graham Blackwell is an Australian AI consultant based in Perth, Western Australia.
-He spent 20+ years in finance and business systems leadership at WA civil and mining-services firms, most recently Halo Civil Engineering, before moving full-time into practical AI consulting for small-to-mid businesses.
+- Graham Blackwell is an Australian AI consultant and software builder based in Perth, Western Australia.
+He spent 25 years in finance and business systems leadership at WA civil and mining-services firms, most recently Halo Civil Engineering, before moving full-time into building custom software and practical AI systems for small-to-mid businesses.
+He is currently working on a Procore implementation for a Western Australian civil contractor.

-Graham helps Australian SMEs adopt AI through three productised offers: a fixed-price AI Readiness Review (from AUD $2,500), a 4-week AI Implementation Sprint (from AUD $12,000), and an ongoing AI Advisor Retainer (from AUD $1,500 per month).
+- Graham builds custom software and AI systems for Australian SMEs.
+The flagship engagement is Built For You — a system built around how a business actually operates, replacing an off-the-shelf tool that only half fits, with the source code handed over at the end so there are no per-user fees and no lock-in.
+Supporting offers are a fixed-price AI Readiness Review (from AUD $2,500), a 4-week AI Implementation Sprint (from AUD $12,000), and an ongoing AI Advisor Retainer (from AUD $1,500 per month).
 Focus areas include accounts payable automation, document processing, and AI assistants for finance and operations workflows.
-Graham knows the construction-stack systems most WA SMEs run — Procore, InEight, Jobpac, MYOB, Xero — from years implementing them firsthand.
+Graham knows the construction-stack systems most WA SMEs run — Procore, Jobpac, MYOB, Xero — from years implementing them firsthand.